hakuhodo-technologies/scope-rl/docs/documentation/examples/real_world.rst

 Guidelines for Preparing Real-World Datasets
 ==========

-Here, we provide the guideline for preparing logged datasets and inputs that are compatible to SCOPE-RL.
+Here, we provide the guideline for preparing logged datasets and inputs that are compatible with SCOPE-RL.

 Logged Dataset
 ~~~~~~~~~~